LindavdGvB/MicrobialGenomics/_episodes/10_Introduction_study.md

 ### How to login

 The server we will be using has host address [Jupyterhub site](https://klif.uu.nl:8080/).
 Please login using your webbrowser.
 The username and password have been given in the group chat.
 Please take a look at the  the [Google Sheets table](https://docs.google.com/spreadsheets/d/1ImRY5QPblAv_LZrwCkHGQOKdyYQ4XHkvtYl9k8UNoKI/edit?usp=sharing) and write your name in the appropriate field to find out which two samples are assigned to you.
-To acccess the terminal, click on "New", top left and open "Linux Terminal".
-Bookmark it and give it an appropriate name so you can find it again later.
+To acccess the terminal in the webbrowser window; click on "New", top left and open "Linux Terminal".
+You can bookmark it and give it an appropriate name so you can find it again later.

 ### Learning how the speak the language of the Linux commandline.